‘Playboy’ Model Kindly Myers Drops Jaws In Low-Cut Crop Top & Incredibly Tiny Daisy Dukes

 Kindly Myers lives up to her self-proclaimed moniker of being a “professional smokeshow.”

 Her Instagram updates show her teasing fans with a flirty style that often leaves them begging for more.
 She recently dropped jaws with her latest update that showed plenty of skin.

 Kindly was standing outside beside a wagon wheel in her latest photo.
 She wore a floral off-the-shoulder crop top with a plunging neckline.
 The top featured a ruffle, and it barely covered the beauty’s breasts as she leaned against the wheel.
 The blond stunner paired the top with a pair of incredibly small low-rise Daisy Duke shorts.
 She wore a belt with the shorts to give the look a chic vibe.

 The outfit left plenty of Kindly’s skin on display.
-Her shapely shoulders and her massive cleavage were a main focal point of the photo.
-But Kindly’s smooth abs were also on full display, revealing her hourglass shape.
-The model sported a belly button piercing that drew the eye to her low abdomen where portions of a tattoo peeked out from the top of her shorts.
+Her shapely shoulders and her massive cleavage were a main focal point of the photo, but Kindly’s smooth abs were also on full display, revealing her hourglass shape.
+The model sported a belly button piercing that drew the eye to her low abdomen, where portions of a tattoo peeked out from the top of her shorts.
 The pose also showed off the model’s toned thighs.

 The Playboy model wore natural makeup with a nude color on her lips as she looked to side at something out of the camera’s view.
 Her blond hair was straightened and tossed over one shoulder.

-In the caption, Kindly said alluded to the song “Country Girl (Shake It For Me).”
+In the caption, Kindly alluded to the song “Country Girl (Shake It For Me).”

 Fans went wild over the post, with many pointing out how sexy the photo was.